Call Now - Open 24/7

 • Alarming crash rate

-Although the general accident rate dropped by almost 4.5% in 2024, thousands of bike riders sustained serious injuries on the roads of Arizona.
+Alarming crash rate Although the general accident rate dropped by almost 4.5% in 2024, thousands of bike riders sustained serious injuries on the roads of Arizona.
+More tellingly, bicycle crashes climbed to a five-year high of 1,379 even as total motor vehicle crashes decreased by 1.74%, suggesting that cyclist exposure risk is growing disproportionately to general traffic volume.

 • Multiple risk zones

-The density of the population and inconsistent infrastructure in urban areas of the state make them high-risk zones for cyclists.
-Recent Arizona bicycle laws promoted the implementation of a 20-miles-per-hour speed limit in such locations but provided no legal authority or guidance as to how to succeed with the regulation.
+Multiple risk zones The density of the population and inconsistent infrastructure in urban areas of the state make them high-risk zones for cyclists.
+Recent Arizona bicycle laws promoted the implementation of a 20-miles-per-hour speed limit in such locations but provided no legal authority or guidance as to how to succeed with the regulation

 • Helmet use

-Arizona helmet laws are anything but restrictive.
+Helmet use Arizona helmet laws are anything but restrictive.
 In Tucson, Sierra Vista, Yuma, Flagstaff, and Pima County, all bicyclists aged 18 and under must wear a helmet while riding a bicycle.
 Cyclists in other communities decide whether to wear one, which may be a factor in Arizona’s bike deaths.
+A 2023 University of Arizona study found that proper helmet use reduces the risk of head injury by approximately 70%, yet no statewide mandate exists for adult riders.

 • Motorist awareness

-Instances of road aggression against bicyclists across the states are quite frequent.
-The lack of driver education that instructs them on how to behave when sharing the road with a cyclist and their legal responsibilities may be among the common triggers of bicycle accidents in Arizona.
+Motorist awareness Instances of distracted driving, aggressive passing, and failure to yield to bicyclists across the state are quite frequent.
+The lack of driver education that instructs motorists on how to behave when sharing the road with a cyclist and their legal responsibilities may be among the common triggers of bicycle accidents in Arizona

 To grasp a larger picture, we’ve analyzed bicycle accidents over a decade in Arizona.
 Based on the gathered numbers, we can assume the following: